-Measles virus vaccine, live (Injection)
+Measles virus vaccine, live (By injection)

 Measles Virus Vaccine, Live (MEE-zuls VYE-rus VAX-een, lyve)